-D. Collection Procedures - Imposing Liens Against the Real Property of Institutionalized Beneficiaries
+D. Collection Procedures - Imposing liens Against the Real Property of Beneficiaries who are Residing in an Institution

-At the time of their initial application for Medi-Cal benefits and during their annual redetermination process, institutionalized beneficiaries who own real property are asked if they intend to return home to live in that real property at any time in the future.
-If the beneficiary or personal representative indicates no intent to return home (and if there is no spouse or dependent relative residing in the home), the County Department of Social Services may send a Notice of Action (NOA) to the institutionalized beneficiary.
+At the time of their initial application for Medi-Cal benefits and during their annual redetermination process, individuals who are residing in an institution who own real property are asked if they intend to return home to live in that real property at any time in the future.
+If the beneficiary or personal representative indicates no intent to return home (and if there is no spouse or dependent relative residing in the home), the County Department of Social Services may send a Notice of Action (NOA) to the beneficiary residing in an institution.
 The NOA informs beneficiaries that if the property is listed for sale (and Medi-Cal eligibility is established or continues), a lien will be recorded against the property to cover the cost of medical care received under the Medi-Cal program.
-The notice also advises the clients of their right to request further county review
+The notice also advises the clients of their right to request further county review and/or a state hearing, within 30 days of the date of the notice, in order to present additional information/evidence for consideration.
+No action is taken during this 30-day period or pending further review and/or a hearing.